Industry and Trends |

 This article aims to help directors, managers and other leaders in industries like manufacturing and logistics understand how technology can help address these challenges.
 Individual sections cover:

-The State of Robotics and Automation in 2023
+The state of robotics and automation in 2023

 One way of automating a task or process is through robotics.
 A major advantage of robotics over dedicated or “hard” automation is flexibility.
 The robot can be assigned to a new task quickly and often at no cost.
 Conversely, with hard automation even a small change in the product or process can be expensive and difficult to implement.